401(k) glossary: Your guide to retirement terminology

 Put some of the blame on retirement’s complex terminology.
 Just look at the language used by the experts: fiduciaries, vesting cliffs, summary plan descriptions, distributions — it’s enough to make you want to pour yourself a tall glass of liquidity and rollover.

 Guideline believes that saving for retirement should be easy for everyone.
 Let’s help you clear a few things up.
-Consider this glossary your secret decoder ring to all-things-retirement.
+Consider this glossary your secret decoder ring to all-things-retirement – 401(k) and beyond.

 Alternatively, the employee may elect to have the amount taken after-tax, deposited in the trust and invested and withdrawn on a tax-free basis.
 For more, read our guide to 401(k) plans and the definition of the “Roth 401(k) Plan” below.